|

 »

 The inverted pendulum is obtained by placing a weight off-center on a disk driven by a DC motor.
 The motor is underactuated, so it cannot push the weight up in one go, but must swing back and forth.
 Half of the learning trials are started with the weight pointing down, and half in a random initial state obtained by applying a sequence of random actions (that is the reason for the large random actions applied even after the controller has learned to properly swing up the pendulum).
+Also have a look at the final swingup solution, after learningw was completed.

 «